redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ![Replace image button](https://user-images.githubusercontent.com/300/82719274-e7055780-9c5d-11ea-9a8a-8c1c72185983.png)

-We're borrowing the styles from the submit button and made sure the image has both a top and bottom margin so it doesn't crash into the new button.
+We're borrowing the styles from the submit button and making sure that the image has both a top and bottom margin so it doesn't crash into the new button.

 ## The Wrapup